streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 The example code is intentionally very basic.
 StreamingFast [provides a more robust and full example](https://github.com/streamingfast/substreams-eth-token-transfers/blob/develop/src/lib.rs#L24) demonstrating how to extract data related to transfers from Ethereum.
 A crucial aspect of working with Substreams and sinks is a significant amount of data can be extracted from a Block object.
 The data is extracted and packed into a row.
 The row is represented by the JSONL or CSV based protobuf you're responsible for designing for your sink.

+The output type for sink is a list of lines.
+The line content can be any type anything that is formatted as plain text, and line based.
+For example, a basic string like the transaction's hash, would result in files containing all the hashes for the transactions, one per line.

 ## Understanding the sink tool

 ### Run and configure the `substreams-sink-files` tool